How to Dispute a DAP Placement Denial in Delaware Without an Attorney

 Can I request a DAP evaluation if my child hasn't been evaluated for autism by the school?

 Yes.
 You can request that the school conduct an autism-specific evaluation at any time.
-The district must respond to your written request within 25 school days (14 DE Admin.
-Code §925.3).
-If they refuse, they must provide Prior Written Notice explaining why.
-If they agree, they must complete the evaluation within 45 school days.
+If the district refuses an evaluation or refuses a related change in identification, it must provide Prior Written Notice explaining the action and its basis.
+After written, informed parental consent, the district must complete the initial evaluation and eligibility determination within 45 school days or 90 calendar days, whichever is less, under 14 DE Admin.
+Code §925.2.3.
 If you disagree with the school's evaluation results, you have the right to request an Independent Educational Evaluation at public expense.

 What if DAP is full and there are no seats available?